nickzoic/nick.zoic.org/art/failed-to-set-dtr-rts-systemd-modemmanager/index.md

-After ages trying to work out what was going on, I found this article on Ask Ubuntu: [udev rules seem ignored; can not prevent modem manager from grabbing device](https://askubuntu.com/questions/399263/udev-rules-seem-ignored-can-not-prevent-modem-manager-from-grabbing-device) and everything became horribly clear.
+After ages trying to work out what was going on, I found this article on Ask Ubuntu: [udev rules seem ignored; can not prevent modem manager from grabbing device](https://askubuntu.com/questions/399263/udev-rules-seem-ignored-can-not-prevent-modem-manager-from-grabbing-device) and also this [irregular flash error](https://discourse.tinyfpga.com/t/solved-irregular-flash-error/964) thread and everything became horribly clear.
 The udev rules mechanism you're used to using to prevent this happening no longer works.

+If you just try to remove ModemManager it may stop your 4G modem etc working as well.
-Assuming you don't actually have any modems the easiest thing is just to tell ModemManager to leave `/dev/ttyACM*` alone:
+Assuming you don't actually have any UART based modems the easiest thing is just to tell ModemManager to leave `/dev/ttyACM*` alone:

 * Edit `/lib/systemd/system/ModemManager.service` and add to the `[Service]` section:
 ```